jorge-car/ticket-lifecycle/README.md

 <p>
 <img src="https://i.postimg.cc/5t56HjR5/2022-11-02-30.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>The queue manager is usally the one responable for assigning tickets to agents/helpdesk/techs in the company depending on their severity level.
 Depending on the software personal can set thier own severity which in some cases is not as severe as the personal is making it seem to be.
-Being able to determine severity level and their important is great for being effeint and knocking out tickets are actully needing imdiate attention.
+Being able to determine severity level and their important is great for being effcient and knocking out tickets are actully needing attention.
 </p>
 <br />
 <h3>Working the Issue</h3>